DailyMusic/locales/README.md

 ## ℹ️ Information
 - There are currently no differences between `en-GB` - `en-US` files and `es-419 (LATAM)` - `es-ES` files.
-- Please, kindly contribute to add/modify languages with which you are fully comfortable.
+- Please contribute to add/modify languages with which you are fully comfortable.
 - Contributing several times to the fix of an existing language, or once to the addition of a new language grants you the role of Contributor on our [official server](https://discord.gg/adbFVVxdus).

 ## 👤 How to contribute?